What is acupuncture?

 Do you take insurance?

-No, we do not.
-In the state of Louisiana, acupuncturists are not allowed to be in-network with insurance companies.
-However, a few companies and plans (usually the federal ones) offer some out-of-network coverage.
+In the state of Louisiana, most insurance companies do not cover acupuncture.
+However, in recent years, a few companies and plans (usually the federal ones) offer some degree of coverage.
 We recommend calling the member service phone number on the back of your card, giving them your Member ID number, and asking if you have any acupuncture coverage.
 If so, you would still pay us at the time of service and then we’d provide you with a superbill to submit to your insurance company for you to be reimbursed directly.

 Where are you located?